mlegghl/hl-sfdc/README.md

 ### Development on the new Scratch Environment

-To develop on the code, Using your favorite editor, make changes locally, save them, then push them to your scratch environment using the following command:
+To develop on the code, using your favorite editor (emacs), make changes locally, save them, then push them to your scratch environment using the following command:

 `sfdx force:source:push -u SCRATCH_ENV_NAME`

-Then reload your web browser. *Sometime you have to reload multiple times for your changes to take effect!
-During development, I often put a print statement at the beginning with a number in it, that I increase everytime I push, that way I can view the browser's console log and verify the new version is running*
+Then reload your web browser. *Sometimes you have to reload multiple times for your changes to take effect!
+During development, I often put a print statement at the beginning with a number in it, that I increase every time I push, that way I can view the browser's console log and verify the new version is running*

-While it is possible to edit code in Salesforce using its built in code editor, it is not recommended, as syncing changes back locally can be frustrating at time.
+While it is possible to edit code in Salesforce using its built in code editor, it is not recommended, as syncing changes back locally can be frustrating at times.

 Salesforce also requires 90+% code coverage, or you cannot distribute your package.
 Please make sure all new apex code has valid unit